Skip to Main Content

 Noto's Contemporary Dining Scene

 Noto punches well above its population for serious dining, a function of its position as one of Sicily's most visited baroque towns and the agricultural richness of the Val di Noto surrounding it.
 The city draws visitors who are already oriented toward culture and quality, which creates the conditions for kitchens that take their cooking seriously.
 Orti di Villadorata approaches the territory through country cooking, while Principe di Belludia works a creative register.
-Crocifisso's Michelin star places it at the leading of that local tier, part of a broader Italian contemporary movement that includes destination kitchens like Reale in Castel di Sangro, Piazza Duomo in Alba, Atelier Moessmer Norbert Niederkofler in Brunico, and Quattro Passi in Marina del Cantone, as well as contemporary Italian-influenced rooms further afield like César in New York and Jungsik in Seoul.
+Crocifisso's Michelin star places it at the top of that local tier, part of a broader Italian contemporary movement that includes destination kitchens like Reale in Castel di Sangro, Piazza Duomo in Alba, Atelier Moessmer Norbert Niederkofler in Brunico, and Quattro Passi in Marina del Cantone, as well as contemporary Italian-influenced rooms further afield like César in New York and Jungsik in Seoul.

 Within the city itself, the restaurant's location in the historic upper section means it sits among the fabric of Noto's civic heritage rather than at the tourist-facing end of the corso.
 That positioning is consistent with the cooking: rooted in the place, oriented toward the serious diner rather than the passing visitor.
-For a fuller picture of what the city offers across categories, EP Club maintains guides to Noto restaurants, hotels, bars, wineries, and experiences.

 Planning Your Visit